-All pertinent information about the district is located at http://cttech.org.
-The district website is full of information about curriculum, directories, handbooks and policies.
+All pertinent information about the district is located at cttech.org.
+The district website has information about CTECS advisory board, curriculum, staff directories, handbooks, and policies.

-School-based website
+School-based Website

-Our schools have their own websites which contain information specific to each school.
-The direct links for each school can be located off the district website at: http://cttech.org.
+Our schools have their own websites that contain information specific to each school.
+The direct links for each school can be located off the district website at cttech.org/schools.

-Bristol TEC's website address is: http://cttech.org/bristol,

-Stratford School for Aviation Maintenance Technicians' website address is: http://ssamt.cttech.org,

-CT Aero Tech School for Aviation Maintenance Technicians' website address is: http://ctaero.cttech.org.
+- Bristol TEC's website address is bristol.cttech.org, - Stratford School for Aviation Maintenance Technicians' website address is: ssamt.cttech.org - CT Aerotech's website address is: ctaero.cttech.org

 Our schools' websites have a staff directory page which contains the names of our staff members, their phone numbers, and email addresses.
-In addition, many of our instructors maintain their own educational website used to post information relative to the courses they teach.
+In addition, some instructors may maintain their own educational websites used to post information relative to the courses they teach.